pirog/sass_kalatheme/bootstrap/README.txt

 _variables.scss: This contains the variables that Bootstrap uses.
-You can customize these all you want, as they'll override the default values from sass-bootstrap.
+You can customize these all you want, as they'll override the default values from bootstrap-sass.
+Just uncomment and alter the values of the ones you want to change.

-bootstrap.scss: This imports most of the components Bootstrap provides.
-If there's something in Bootstrap you don't need for your project, you can comment out or remove its line from this file.
+bootstrap.scss: This imports the components Bootstrap provides.
+If there's something in Bootstrap you don't need for your project, you can comment out or remove its line from this file to save on code size.

-To compile Sass-Bootstrap, run "compass compile" in this directory.
-It will save the output to sites/all/libraries/bootstrap/css.
+To compile Bootstrap-Sass so Libraries can load it, run "compass compile" in this directory.
+It will save the output to sites/all/libraries/kalatheme_bootstrap/css.
+NOTE: Once you enable your custom theme, change "kalatheme_bootstrap" in the css_dir and javascripts_dir settings in config.rb.